babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/finality-providers/overview.md

 ---
 id: overview
-title: Becoming a Finality Provider
+title: Become a Finality Provider
-sidebar_label: Becoming a Finality Provider
+sidebar_label: Become a Finality Provider
 ---

 A toolset crafted for the creation and